The Ultimate Guide to Saving (and Making) Money Every Time You Shop Online

 - 5% cash back from Urban Outfitters

-There are tons of other offers, too.
+There are tons of other offers, too: our Ibotta review has all the details.

 Do note you’ll need to launch these shopping sites through the Ibotta app in order to score the deals.